nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_CodeUp-Llama-2-13B-Chat-HF-GPTQ - [ fail. ]
 `"Hi there!
 Based on the information provided, Sally has 2 sisters."`

+TheBloke/dolphin-2.1-mistral-7B-GPTQ - [pass]
+`"[...] we can only conclude that she has at least one sister"`

 TheBloke_GodziLLa-30B-GPTQ - [ fail ]
 [ gets close to answering, but the breaks it with confusion about gender or other issues. ]